faircloth-lab/phyluce/docs/src/installation.rst

+.. include:: global.rst

 Software Installation Overview
 ==============================

-PHYLUCE_ (phy-loo-chee) is a software package for analyzing data collected from ultraconserved elements in organismal genomes.
+phyluce_ (phy-loo-chee) is a software package for analyzing data collected from ultraconserved elements in organismal genomes.
 The package includes a number of tools spanning assembly of raw read data to contigs (using velvet_) to identification of UCE from assembled contigs to alignment generation, trimming, and data preparation for analysis.

-PHYLUCE_ also has many parts, some necessary for certain operations, and others useful only for very specific operations.
-PHYLUCE_ is also under constant development, and the code-base changes rather rapidly, as we need new features, generate new data formats, and fix bugs.
+phyluce_ also has many parts, some necessary for certain operations, and others useful only for very specific operations.  phyluce_ is also under constant development, and the code-base changes rather rapidly, as we need new features, generate new data formats, and fix bugs.